-Other supplemental Load Profiles may be developed for other types of programs or pricing schemes that encourage a demand response to price in the retail market after Market Open.
+- (1) Other supplemental Load Profiles may be developed for other types of programs or pricing schemes that encourage a DR to price in the retail market after Market Open.
 At Market Open, the only supplemental profiles permitted by ERCOT system functionality are TOU.
-System functionality may be available for DLC programs by late 2002.

-Methodologies for any other supplemental Load Profile will be evaluated on a program by program basis.
-Procedures and requirements for developing these profiles shall be the same as those described in Section 16.2, "Direct Load Control," except where specified in Section 16.4, "Requesting DLC or Other Supplemental Load Profile."
+System functionality may be available for DLC programs by late 2002. - (2) Methodologies for any other supplemental Load Profile will be evaluated on a program by program basis.
+Procedures and requirements for developing these profiles shall be the same as those described in Section 16.2, Direct Load Control, except where specified in Section 16.4, Requesting Direct Load Control or Other Supplemental Load Profile.

-16.4 Requesting DLC or Other Supplemental Load Profile
+16.4 Requesting Direct Load Control or Other Supplemental Load Profile